GET A FREE CLAIM ASSESSMENT

 All medical professional involved in child birth owe their patients a “Duty of Care”.
 This means that if the medical professional falls below the standard that would be expected, they have been negligent.
 This results can result in asa Congenital Hip Dysplasia Claim.

 If your medical professional has failed to reach an acceptable standard of care, you may be able to make a Congenital Hip Dysplasia Claim.
 It is extremely important to take action if you have been let down.
-It helps to prevent the same mistakes from happening again. more information about congenital hip dysplasia can be accessed here.
+It helps to prevent the same mistakes from happening again.

 What are Congenital Hip Dysplasia Claims?